adg18/FIRE273-2019/ASN2.md

 *Note: This assignment has a number of associated questions you'll find as you go through this that need to be submitted on ELMS.
 Some of these ask you to explain or guess why certain things may be the way that they are.
 I am not grading on correctness here, rather I am grading based on whether you have completed the assignment and put some thought into the answers.
 Feel free to discuss these with your group or with me in lab.
 We will likely go over some of the more important material during class as well.

+# Submission

+This assignment will be linked on ELMS and there should be a submission form for ASN2.
+You should submit this assignment individually.
+Feel free to work with and discuss the process and questions with classmates, but make please write your own answers and pick your own dataset for the last section!

 # 1-i.
 Connecting to our computing resources.

 ## Connecting to the command line